YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Related Work

-Beyond plant disease detection, the utilization of vision transformers in agriculture extends to innovative applications such as crop yield prediction and multi-object tracking, as demonstrated by two notable studies. \cite{lin2023mmst} introduced the Multi-Modal Spatial-Temporal Vision Transformer (MMST-ViT), a pioneering model designed for precise crop yield prediction.
-This model uniquely integrates visual remote sensing data with meteorological inputs to assess the impact of both short-term weather variations and long-term climate change on crop yields.
-The MMST-ViT consists of three specialized components: a Multi-Modal Transformer for processing diverse data types, a Spatial Transformer for analyzing spatial dependencies across regions, and a Temporal Transformer for capturing long-range temporal dynamics.
-The novel multi-modal contrastive learning technique employed allows for effective pre-training without extensive human supervision.
-This approach has been validated across over 200 counties in the United States, where it consistently outperformed existing models on several performance metrics.
-Similarly, \cite{hernandez2024multi} developed a Multi-Object Tracking (MOT) framework tailored for agricultural environments using a Vision Transformer, enhancing the robustness and accuracy of robotic tracking applications.
-Their framework utilizes the local feature matching transformer (LoFTR), to establish spatial associations among plants within cluttered fields, significantly improving tracking performance.
-Tested on the LettuceMOT and AppleMOT benchmark datasets, their method showed substantial enhancements in tracking accuracy, with improvements up to 44\% over existing solutions.
-This underscores the transformative potential of Vision Transformers in managing the spatial dynamics of plants, facilitating advancements in robotic agriculture.
+In addition to disease detection, ViTs have also been applied to other agricultural tasks such as crop yield prediction and multi-object tracking, illustrating their versatility.
+Lin et al. (2023) \cite{lin2023mmst} developed a Multi-Modal Spatial-Temporal Vision Transformer (MMST-ViT) model, which integrates visual remote sensing data with meteorological inputs to evaluate the influence of environmental factors on crop yields.
+This model utilizes a novel multi-modal contrastive learning technique for effective pre-training without extensive human intervention, significantly outperforming existing models in several key performance metrics.
+Specifically, MMST-ViT excelled in metrics such as Root Mean Square Error (RMSE), R-squared, and Pearson Correlation Coefficient, underscoring its superior predictive accuracy in agricultural settings.
+Additionally, Hernandez et al. (2024) \cite{hernandez2024multi} proposed a Multi-Object Tracking (MOT) framework using a Vision Transformer, tailored to agricultural environments.
+This framework employed the local feature matching transformer (LoFTR) to improve spatial associations among plants within cluttered fields, significantly enhancing the robustness and accuracy of robotic tracking applications.
+Tested on specialized datasets such as LettuceMOT and AppleMOT, this method achieved up to a 44\% improvement in tracking accuracy over existing solutions \cite{hernandez2024multi}.
+These advancements demonstrated the potential of ViTs to manage spatial dynamics effectively, facilitating the adoption and advancement of robotic technologies in agriculture.

-ViTs have demonstrated significant promise across various domains, including precision agriculture, primarily focusing on plant disease detection.
-The groundbreaking contributions by \cite{salamai2023lesion}, \cite{thai2023formerleaf}, \cite{thakur2021vision}, \cite{li2022plant}, and \cite{pacal2024enhancing} have showcased the capabilities of ViTs in enhancing classification accuracy and processing efficiency in this specific area.
-However, the broader application of these models in agriculture, particularly in tasks such as crop yield prediction and multi-object tracking, is still in its nascent stages.
-The introduction of the MMST-ViT model by \cite{lin2023mmst} and the multi-object tracking framework by \cite{hernandez2024multi} are pioneering efforts that expand the use of ViTs beyond disease detection.